z88dk/z88dk/libsrc/_DEVELOPMENT/EXAMPLES/benchmarks/whetstone/z88dk-new/readme.txt

 (These compile settings were found to give the best results).

-The output was run in a spectrum emulator and results were verified.

-Compiles with >= 32 bit mantissa matched expected results exactly.
+Compiles matched expected results exactly.
-Compiles with 24 bit mantissa had small errors in the last decimal digit.

 TIMING
 ======